 Budget and Finance-Michele Gogolski- Tax money has been coming in.
 A budget meeting was discussed with no date decided.

 Streets and Roads-Shane Bayly- Shane reported that he had received a bill from WAYCO but had not had the opportunity to review it.
 Mayor Norella inquired about the amount and why it was different then the quote.
 Shane explained it was lower.
 Shane stated that he would be meeting with a state engineer to complete a final “walk through” of the job before he presents the final bill.
 Street lights that were out were reported.
 He also commented on how successful the clean up day was.
-Signage at the intersection of route 6 and 296 will be looked into to designate Belmont Street and Belmont Trnpike.
+Signage at the intersection of route 6 and 296 will be looked into to designate Belmont Street and Belmont Turnpike.

 Parks and Recreation-Craig Spewak- Craig reported that he was still waiting on information on Wayside Park.
 It was then discussed and a Motion was made by President McDonough and 2nd by Darren Howell to hire Mike Wood who had started the plans for the park and needs to finish.
 Motion was approved unanimously.
 The $ and Work on the Bob Wilson field was discussed and Craig stated that a meeting was required to check the work schedule of the project and move on.
-Jane stated that $ might be lost if this doesn’t happen.
+Jane stated that money might be lost if this doesn’t happen.

 Utilities-Don Miller- Also reported about a how successful clean up day was and that HALO did a great job.
 The cost was $3500.00 and $1532.00 was taken in.